 For more information, visit our Jmix Blog.

 Jmix is now in Preview and we are aiming to release the stable version in the second quarter of 2021.
-CUBA Platform will be supported long-term whilst we provide a migration path to Jmix via compatibility APIs.
+CUBA Platform (now Jmix) will be supported long-term whilst we provide a migration path to Jmix via compatibility APIs.
 Jmix will be a robust foundation for future product development.

 The team also released a brand-new product: JPABuddy is an advanced plugin for IntelliJ IDEA intended to simplify and accelerate the development of application’s data model and related functionality.